AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-scenario-execution-history.md

    * Size of **Data Transfer**
    * Link to **Details**

-### View scenario execution history on the History tab
+### View scenario execution history on the History tab {#view-scenario-execution-history-on-the-history-tab}

 The History tab shows more detail than is available on the Scenario detail page.
 You can also filter and sort the executions on the History tab.